Valires/er-evaluation/docs/00-overview.rst

 .. _next-steps:

-With the package installed, the next step will be to `prepare your data <01-dataprep>`_ for evaluation.
+With the package installed, the next step will be to `prepare your data <01-dataprep.html>`_ for evaluation.

 If you would rather skim the guide for an overview of features, we recommend jumping ahead to pages describing:

-1. `Summary Statistic monitoring <02-summary_statistics>`_
+1. `Summary Statistic monitoring <02-summary_statistics.html>`_
-2. `Perfomance estimation <03-estimating_performance>`_
+2. `Perfomance estimation <03-estimating_performance.html>`_
-3. `Error Analysis <04-error_analysis>`_
+3. `Error Analysis <04-error_analysis.html>`_
-4. `Visualization Functions <visualizations>`_
+4. `Visualization Functions <visualizations.html>`_

-The `Advanced Topics <05-advanced_topics>`_ page discusses computational speedups, inverse probability weighting using estimated propensity scores, error modeling, sensitivity analyses, and the structure of the statistical estimation framework on which the package is based.
+The `Advanced Topics <05-advanced_topics.html>`_ page discusses computational speedups, inverse probability weighting using estimated propensity scores, error modeling, sensitivity analyses, and the structure of the statistical estimation framework on which the package is based.

 ------------
 Other Topics